 The course will examine the political and policy-making environment, including the relevant institutions and actors, surrounding the creation and implementation of environmental policies.
 Students will learn the historical background of environmental policy, the different objectives to be achieved through environmental regulation, the various tools and approaches for achieving those objectives, and some of the current controversies that exist in environmental policy today.
 The course will also explore differences between how elected leaders, bureaucrats and private actors influence the policy process.
-Prerequisite: POLI-212 or instructor's permission.
 4 SH.